 By acting on the ECS, CBD may have many different effects on the body.
 Examples include: balancing the body’s overall physical functions (homeostasis), reducing pain sensation, and lessening the body’s reaction to injury or infection (inflammation).

-Medical Uses of CBD
+What Are the Medical Uses of CBD?

 There are also studies of oral, topical, and inhaled CBD for use in many other conditions including: dystonia (movement disorder), Fragile X syndrome (rare genetic disorder), graft-versus-host disease (bone marrow transplant rejection), multiple sclerosis (MS), opioid withdrawal, schizophrenia, and smoking cessation.
 CBD is also used to alleviate Parkinson’s symptoms, but there are some studies that advise against it.